selfhostmail/selfhostmail/README.md

 * This assumes you're running a RHEL8/CentOS8 compatible distro (tested on Rocky and CentOS 8) - though the puppet modules mostly support other distros some choices were made in execs to support only RHEL compatible
   * (PRs welcome to support other distros)
 * Your hostname should be an FQDN and should be reachable by FQDN as this is used for provisioning Lets Encrypt certs
+* This script will not currently work with private hostnames as Lets Encrypt is used for cert provisioning
 * Port 80 should NOT be blocked as this is used by the Lets Encrypt cert provisioning process
 * You should already have your domain/cloud provider providing DNS.
 Do *NOT* point your nameservers at this instance until after you confirm named is started and serving your domain!
 * You have checked out this git repoistory to /root, have not renamed it, and are running this as root.

 # Usage

-I recommend forking this project and commiting your changes back to git.
-You can always merge from this back into your fork.
+If you need customizations to the stack, I recommend forking this project and commiting your changes back to git in your own fork - you can always merge from this upstream into your fork that way.

-1. MAKE SURE YOUR HOST HAS A VALID FQDN!!!
-This will cause certbot to fail to get a cert from letsencrypt.
-Letsencrypt must be able to reach nginx on port 80 via FQDN.
+1. Provision a new host in the cloud that has:
+   - At least 4GB RAM - this can be a 1CPU/1GB RAM VPS but you'll need to give it a swapfile.
+   - An FQDN that is reachable via FQDN for the domain you'll want to host.
+     - e.g. step 1, buy domain, step 2, spin up host, step 3, add A record in domain registrar to make sure host is accessible
 2. Edit the puppet-domain.sh script and set variables as you want
+   - At a minimum you'll need to set the 'my_domain' and 'le_email' variables as the script will not work unless these two are set to match reality.
 3. Run the script, *as root*:
 ```bash
 cd /root